Hometown: Malden, MA

 About The Artist

-Frank Stella has been recognized for his innovations in art since the age of 25, when he cast aside the concept of creating illusionistic space in art in favor of the physicality of a flat surface.
-Perhaps best known for his deviation from the traditional rectangular canvas, Stella's colorful works frequently feature geometric designs and colorful patterns.
+Frank Stella has been recognized for his artistic innovations since the age of 25, when he cast aside the concept of creating illusionistic space in his canvases in favor of privileging flat surfaces.
+Perhaps best known for his experimentation with shaped canvases, Stella's colorful works frequently feature geometric designs and colorful patterns.

-Though initially focused on painting and printmaking processes, in the late 1960s, Stella teamed up with Merce Cunningham Dance in designing the set and costumes for the modern dance piece Scramble.
-Around this time he also began to incorporate three-dimensional elements into his otherwise flat works; first by introducing relief and eventually transgressing into complete sculptures by the mid-1990s.
+Though initially focused on painting and printmaking, in the late 1960s, Stella teamed up with the choreographer Merce Cunningham to design the set and costumes for the modern dance piece Scramble.
+Around this time he also began to incorporate three-dimensional elements into his otherwise flat works; first by introducing relief and eventually transgressing into wall-hung and freestanding sculpture by the mid-1990s.

 Frank Stella Gallery Art